Viral evolution: Evolution

 Viruses do not form fossils in the traditional sense as they are much smaller than the finest colloidal fragments forming sedimentary rocks that fossilize plants and animals.
 However, the genomes of many organisms contain endogenous viral elements (EVEs).
-These DNA sequences are the remnants of ancient virus genes and genomes that ancestrally 'invaded' the host germline.
+These DNA sequences are the remnants of ancient virus genes and genomes that ancestrally 'invaded' the host germline and were subsequently endogenized.
 For example, the genomes of most vertebrate species contain hundreds to thousands of sequences derived from ancient retroviruses.
 These sequences are a valuable source of retrospective evidence about the evolutionary history of viruses, and have given birth to the science of paleovirology.

 The evolutionary history of viruses can to some extent be inferred from analysis of contemporary viral genomes.
 The mutation rates for many viruses have been measured, and application of a molecular clock allows dates of divergence to be inferred.

 Viruses evolve through changes in their RNA (or DNA), some quite rapidly, and the best adapted mutants quickly outnumber their less fit counterparts.
 In this sense their evolution is Darwinian.
 The way viruses reproduce in their host cells makes them particularly susceptible to the genetic changes that help to drive their evolution.
 The RNA viruses are especially prone to mutations.
 In host cells there are mechanisms for correcting mistakes when DNA replicates and these kick in whenever cells divide.
 These important mechanisms prevent potentially lethal mutations from being passed on to offspring.
 But these mechanisms do not work for RNA and when an RNA virus replicates in its host cell, changes in their genes are occasionally introduced in error, some of which are lethal.
 One virus particle can produce millions of progeny viruses in just one cycle of replication, therefore the production of a few "dud" viruses is not a problem.
 Most mutations are "silent" and do not result in any obvious changes to the progeny viruses, but others confer advantages that increase the fitness of the viruses in the environment.
 These could be changes to the virus particles that disguise them so they are not identified by the cells of the immune system or changes that make antiviral drugs less effective.
 Both of these changes occur frequently with HIV.